Simmons Visa® review

-Get a low APR on purchases and balance transfers on top of no balance transfer fees.
+Get a low APR on purchases and balance transfers on top of a balance transfer intro APR.

-- Get this card if you don’t want to pay balance transfer fees and you want a low APR on balance transfers and purchases.
+- Get this card if you want a low APR on balance transfers and purchases.

-- Pick something else if you want a 0% intro APR.
+- Pick something else if you want a 0% intro purchase APR.

 The Simmons Visa® is easily overlooked, but it’s a strong product.
 Few cards beat it for a low APR on purchases and balance transfers.

-The low rate and no balance transfer fees combined with the $0 annual fee makes the Simmons Visa® a valuable balance transfer card.
-You can make a zero-fee balance transfer, and pay off the debt over time.
+- Balance transfer perks.
+The intro balance transfer APR, low revert rate rate and no balance transfer fees for transfers requested outside of the promo period makes the Simmons Visa® a valuable balance transfer card.
+You can either take advantage of the intro APR period or choose to make a zero-fee balance transfer after that period to help you pay off the debt over time.
 It’s similar to taking out a personal loan, without origination and processing fees.

 You’ll also like …